Cherry Hill Families Protest School District's Decision To Start Year Online

 After a week of remote learning, parents want the option of in-person learning now and not in November.

-Remote learning isn’t all it’s cracked up to be, at least according to these Cherry Hill parents who gathered for a protest late Tuesday afternoon.
+The Cherry Hill parents who gathered for a protest late Tuesday afternoon says remote learning isn’t all it’s cracked up to be.

 “Everybody’s been everywhere and the ones who haven’t are still at home and they’re going to stay virtual.
 They have a choice, why don’t we have a choice?” said Jaimee Haas.